-The Nyoongar Season ‘Djilba (Aug/Sept) is represented by the colour pink as it symbolises growth of wildflowers and plants.
+The Nyoongar Season ‘Birak’ (Dec/Jan) is represented by the colour red as it symbolises heat, sun and fire.

 The Kambarang (Oct/Nov) newsletter 2014 is now available.

 The Djilba (Aug/Sept) newsletter 2014 is now available.

 The surf lifesaving movement sowed the seeds of its own decline in influence over Australia’s beaches when it invited American and Hawaiian lifeguards to compete in a Torquay carnival in 1956.

 ECU researcher Dr Donell Holloway considers the growing trend of parents who use their touch screen devices to entertain their young children and the techno-guilt associated with this practice.

 Choosing the right game for the kids to open on Christmas morning can be a daunting task for parents, but ECU’s gaming expert has some advice on what’s hot and what's not in 2014.